Devopstool606/Kubernetes/namespaces.md

     kubectl get pods --namespace=myname-space

     kubectl get pods --namespace=my-namespace

+# to delete all pods in namespace

+     kubectl delete pods --all -n <namespace-name>

 This will show only the pods inside the monitoring namespace — like your Prometheus pods.